Skip to main content

 Tags

-The Tags system in Mosic provides a flexible way to organize and categorize content across your workspace.
-Tags can be applied to tasks, lists, projects, spaces, members, comments, and events, allowing you to create cross-cutting categories and find related items quickly.
+The Tags system in Mosic provides a flexible way to organize and categorize content within your workspace.
+Tags are scoped to a single workspace — they cannot be shared across workspaces.
+Tags can be applied to Tasks, Task Lists, Projects, Spaces, Members, Pages, Comments, Events, Customers, Contacts, Leads, Deals, Organizations, Tickets, Conversations, Messages, and Topics, allowing you to create cross-cutting categories and find related items quickly.

 Key Features